 Many people want beautiful snow dogs but live in warm sunny places like Southern California or Florida.
 It is common for people to want dogs who do not quite fit their home climate or environment.
 Getting these dogs may not be the best decision if you are not able to take precautions and make smart decisions to make your dog comfortable.
 If you are in the market for a new furry friend, we have quite the list of breeds that are either perfect for hot weather, or great water dogs for the Newport Beach area.

-Best Dogs for the Beach
+Best Dogs For The Beach

-We wanted to provide you a list of dogs that were perfect Newport Beach dogs.
+We wanted to provide you with a list of dogs that were perfect Newport Beach dogs.
 These dogs love water and will be happy to travel with you for a beautiful day on the sand or in the ocean.

 Irish Water Spaniel: